aangelo96/aangelo96/README.md

 ### Hi there, my name is Arnold :panda_face:
+This is my personal Github account that I use for freelancing / personal projects.
 - :art: :computer: I do Web development and UX design, but more development recently :smile:
 - :house: I am currently based in Melbourne, Australia
 - :books: I am currently focusing on Vue JS for web development and Ionic Vue for mobile development.